Installation

 conda install "<local-mpi-library>=x.y.z=external_*"

-Conda does not have all versions of MPI libraries available, so one might have to use asterix in minor version number, e.g.
+Conda does not have all versions of MPI libraries available, so one might have to use asterix in the minor version number, for example:

 conda install "openmpi=4.*=external_*"